-- 1. G' is an acyclification of G(M) together with Proposition 3.5.2; - 2. $G(M^{acy}) \subseteq G'$ from Proposition 7.1.3, and that removing edges cannot turn a d-separation into a d-connection; - 3. the global Markov property Theorem 4.2.1 for M^{acy} interpreted as a causal Bayesian network as in the proof of Proposition 6.9.2 point i) (with deterministic Markov kernels for the endogenous variables, and purely probabilistic Markov kernels for the exogenous random variables), exploiting Proposition 7.1.2 that states that the acyclification M^{acy} is acyclic; - 4. by Proposition 7.1.2, the acyclification M^{acy} has the same Markov kernel as the original SCM M.
+- 3. the global Markov property Theorem 4.2.1 for M^{acy} interpreted as a causal Bayesian network as in the proof of Proposition 6.11.4 point i) (with deterministic Markov kernels for the endogenous variables, and purely probabilistic Markov kernels for the exogenous random variables), exploiting Proposition 7.1.2 that states that the acyclification M^{acy} is acyclic; - 4. by Proposition 7.1.2, the acyclification M^{acy} has the same Markov kernel as the original iSCM M.